loloof64/ChessBoardComponentStencil/readme.md

 ## A little word of caution

 When chaining methods/events, you may experience some update issues.
 Indeed, often the cpu needs some time in order to update the component state.
-If you run into such issues, don't hesitate to use setTimeout with some milliseconds or hundreds of milliseconds
+If you run into such issues, don't hesitate to use setTimeout with some milliseconds or hundreds of milliseconds.

+## Using this component

+There are three strategies we recommend for using web components built with Stencil.

+The first step for all three of these strategies is to [publish to NPM](https://docs.npmjs.com/getting-started/publishing-npm-packages).

+### Script tag

+- Put a script tag similar to this `<script src='https://unpkg.com/loloof64-chessboard-stencil@0.0.1/dist/loloof64-chessboard-stencil.esm.js'></script>` in the head of your index.html
+- Then you can use the element anywhere in your template, JSX, html etc

+### Node Modules
+- Run `npm install loloof64-chessboard-stencil --save`
+- Put a script tag similar to this `<script src='node_modules/loloof64-chessboard-stencil/dist/loloof64-chessboard-stencil.esm.js'></script>` in the head of your index.html
+- Then you can use the element anywhere in your template, JSX, html etc

+### In a stencil-starter app
+- Run `npm install loloof64-chessboard-stencil --save`
+- Add an import to the npm packages `import loloof64-chessboard-stencil;`
+- Then you can use the element anywhere in your template, JSX, html etc

 ## Credits